Our Board

 Tim Macindoe

-Married to Anne, with two adult daughters, Tim Macindoe joined the Board in 2022 and was elected as chair in June of that year.
+Married to Anne, with two adult daughters and two grandchildren, Tim Macindoe joined the Board in 2022 and stood down as Chairperson in May 2025 having served for three years in that role.

 Currently working as a Hamilton City Councillor, and as a registered wedding and funeral celebrant, Tim served as Hamilton West’s MP from 2008 – 2020 and developed a supportive relationship with the night shelter team in that role.

-He is committed to the kaupapa of Te Whare Korowai and enjoys working with a dedicated team to meet the needs of those who turn to our shelters for support, security and encouragement.
-Tim is especially passionate about supporting the evolution of our services to guests to tackle the underlying causes of homelessness, and the expansion of our capacity to respond to growing demand.
+He remains passionately committed to the kaupapa of Te Whare Korowai and enjoys working with a dedicated team to meet the needs of those who turn to our shelters for support, security and encouragement.
+Tim is especially proud of the significant evolution of our services to guests in recent years to tackle the underlying causes of homelessness, and the expansion of our capacity to respond to growing demand.

 Andrew Muller